 This course is the first stage of the three-part Professional Diploma of Medical Cannabis.
 The education pathway is Professional Certificate of Medicinal Cannabis, Advanced Certificate of Medicinal Cannabis and Professional Diploma of Medicinal Cannabis.

 Entry Requirements and Course Requisites

 This Professional Certificate of Medicinal Cannabis is for medical doctors who wish to learn how to improve patient outcomes with medicinal cannabis, especially those patients with conditions commonly seen in general practice.
 This qualification is the first stage of the Professional Diploma of Medicinal Cannabis.

 This course is for physicians and degree-qualified medical professionals.
 There are no prerequisites.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Participants will require access to a computer/laptop, an internet connection and a basic level of technology proficiency to access and navigate the online learning portal.

-Professionally recognized qualifications and prior studies may be recognized for entry into this course if the learning outcomes match exactly.
+Professionally recognised qualifications and prior studies may be recognised for entry into this course if the learning outcomes match exactly.
 Please ask a HealthCert Education Advisor for an individual assessment of your prior qualifications and experience.